Tuesday, May 26, 2009

 SATURDAY JUNE 6TH

-Latimer Square — 11am onward
+Latimer Square — 11am onwards

 We look forward to your company and your ideas!